 Why does talking about it cancel out writing it?

 You invite a friend you haven’t seen in years over for a visit.

-You then tell everyone you know about it, you conjure up vivid images of what you and your friend will be doing during the visit, places you will see, perhaps even go as far as having the exact meals in mind.
+You then tell everyone you know about it, and you conjure up vivid images of what you and your friend will be doing during the visit, places you will see, and perhaps even go as far as having the exact meals in mind.
 When the friend cancels it’s another story.
 The eagerly anticipated something is now nothing.

 A worthwhile expectation is deemed worthless (and wordless).

-- Talking about your writing builds up an excitement in the storyteller of something that has not yet materialised.
+- Talking about your writing builds up excitement in the storyteller of something that has not yet materialised.

 - The expectation becomes emotional.